 Enables you to view and restore a previous version of the record.

 The version counter starts after the first time that a record is modified.
 The creation of a record via import or manually in the MD Editor does not count as a version.
-As a result, when you click Tools > View Versions for a new record, the system responds with the message No revisions were found.
+As a result, when you select Tools > View Versions for a new record, the system responds with the message No revisions were found.

 View Versions - New Record

-After the first modification to the record, the version counter starts; and clicking Tools > View Versions opens the MD Editor in split screen mode with the Versions tab as shown in the figure below.
+After the first modification to the record, the version counter starts; and selecting Tools > View Versions opens the MD Editor in split screen mode with the Versions tab as shown in the figure below.

 View Versions - Modified Record